CESGA-Quantum-Spain/cunqa/README.md

 ```

 ### Configure, build and install
-Now, as with any other CMake project, is can be installed using the usual directives.
-The CMAKE_INSTALL_PREFIX variable should be defined and, if not, its will be the HOME environment variable value.
+Now, as with any other CMake project, it can be installed using the usual directives.
+The CMAKE_INSTALL_PREFIX variable should be defined or will be the HOME environment variable value.

 ```console
 cmake -B build/ -DCMAKE_PREFIX_INSTALL=/your/installation/path